Last Updated on 21/10/2023 by secretmoona

 How to get to Coimbra

-Coimbra is between Lisbon and Porto making a great stop.
-It’s less than 2 hours from Lisbon Oriente station or Porto.
-Once in Coimbra, you can explore the history centre on foot.
+Coimbra is situated between Lisbon and Porto, making it a convenient stop.
+It’s less than 2 hours away from both Lisbon Oriente station and Porto.
+Once you arrive in Coimbra, you can easily explore the historic centre on foot.

 How to get to Aveiro